Sustainability

 Tracking towards net zero

-On an absolute basis, our primary emissions increased 1,036 tonnes when compared to 2022 and by 1,681 tonnes against the base year.
+On an absolute basis, our primary emissions decreased by 772 tonnes when compared to 2023 and increased by 909 tonnes against the base year.
+The decrease in emissions was mainly as a result of a change in the emissions factor for electricity and gas reduction initiatives.

 Maturing our emissions profile